10-01 Call your quarters or other unit (specify)

 10-48 Request police forthwith for harassment

-10-51 Cancellation of outside activities
+10-51 Suspension of outside activities

 10-60 Major emergency (Bldg. collapse, train wreck, non-airport plane crash, etc.)

-NO CODE – Controlled by on-scene units
+NO CODE – Controlled by on-scene units and requires no additional resources

-10-84 First unit to arrive at box
+10-84 First unit to arrive at box (preliminary report within 5 minutes)

 10-85 Fire Marshal requests Police assistance